rsyncOSX/rsyncuidocs/content/en/docs/Restore.md

 {{< figure src="/images/restore/restore_filter_all.png" alt="" position="center" style="border-radius: 8px;" >}}

-Select either a file or a catalog to restore.
+Select either a file or a directory to restore.
 Switching the command toggle reveals the actual restore command.
 Selecting "restore" displays a "--dry-run" of the restore operation.
 Switching the "--dry-run" toggle to "off" initiates the actual restore of files.
 After a restore, a view displaying the output from rsync will be presented.

 {{< figure src="/images/restore/restore_filter.png" alt="" position="center" style="border-radius: 8px;" >}}